The Urban Commuter course takes riders on a range of urban roads and intersections, corners, and riding exercises in a carpark.

 Please ensure you are committed to the training before you make your booking.
 If you are booked and do not attend, or cancel last minute, we do not receive the subsidy, and someone else may miss out on your place.
 Important - should you cancel last minute or are a no show on the day, we reserve the right to invoice you $75 towards part of our costs of providing the training.
 Our instructors are committed to providing the training (subject to minimum numbers), and we appreciate your commitment to attend.

-The Ride Forever Bronze course is highly subsidised through ACC.
-The course is aimed at riders with a learner motorcycle licence and riders new to their restricted licence, who are riding LAMS-approved motorcycles.
-This training course is designed for riders currently riding on road, and specifically focuses on NZTA's Competency Based Training Assessment (CBTA) competencies and tasks, supporting riders to pass the Class 6 CBTA Restricted or Full licence assessment.More Information
+The Bronze course is aimed at riders on a learner motorcycle licence, and riders new to their restricted licence, riding LAMS-approved machines at all posted speed limits, on the road.
+Bronze specifically focuses on improving riding knowledge and skills, and learning the test criteria required to pass the CBTA Restricted or Full licence assessment.More Information

-The Ride Forever Gold course is designed for experienced riders, and includes a flexible programme of content modules for higher skill levels.
-It includes more technical aspects of riding, and allows for a more focussed approach to training by enabling a club/rider to build their own course content, where specific riding styles can be incorporated.More Information
+The Gold course is designed for experienced riders, and includes a flexible programme of content modules for higher skill levels, including more technical aspects of riding.More Information